 There are two major things to keep in mind as you begin your search for a chiropractor: research and instinct.
-Compile a list of chiropractors in your area and do a thorough examination of their background, training, education, and reputation.
+Compile a list of chiropractors in your area and do a thorough examination of their background, training, education and reputation.
 Request patient reviews and references.
 Finally, schedule a meeting with the chiropractor to make sure you feel comfortable and at ease.
 You can also ask your physician to refer you to a trusted chiropractor.

 If you decide to undergo chiropractic treatment, you may want to do so in conjunction with other nonsurgical treatment options.
-Ask your physician about pain medication, stretching, exercise, behavior modification, or hot-cold therapy, which are all noninvasive ways to combat spine pain due to a pinched nerve, sciatica, slipped disc, bulging disc, bone spurs, and a variety of other degenerative spine conditions.
+Ask your physician about pain medication, stretching, exercise, behavior modification and hot-cold therapy, which are all ways to combat spine pain due to a pinched nerve, sciatica, slipped disc, bulging disc, bone spurs and a variety of other degenerative spine conditions.

 If nonsurgical treatments do not improve your neck or back pain, your physician may recommend minimally invasive surgery.
 Laser Spine Institute is the nation’s leader in minimally invasive spine surgery.^ Our minimally invasive procedures are a safer and effective alternative to traditional open neck and back procedures.^